Namrajp/git_practice/README.md

 `$ git rm --cached * ` remove all files added by `$ git add .`
 `$ git rm --cached name-of-file.md` for single file.
 ### Create a new Repository
+`git init` will create a git repository on local machine on a new project.
+`git clone` will download remote repo on local machine.
+It creates a default link to remote repo called origin.Create a working copy of a local repo without server and Using a remote Server
-`git init`
+`git clone /path/toRepo`
+`git clone username@host:/path/toRepo`.
+After a While if we want to download the updates we need to pull code `$git pull` or `git pull --rebase` if pull and if fetch `git fetch upstream` and `git merge REMOTE_BRANCH`.

 ### Checkout a Repo and update the copy of project
-Create a working copy of a local repo without server and Using a remote Server `git clone /path/toRepo`
-`git clone username@host:/path/toRepo`.

-After a While if we want to download the updates we need to pull code `$git pull`
+`git checkout -- file.txt` Undo changes to a file on working directory.Non-reversible/ cannot be undone.
+`git reset --hard HEAD` Undo changes to staging and local directory.
+Non-reversible/ cannot be undone.

 # Resetting, Checking Out and Reverting